-Even holiday reading must pass the living literature test around here!
-These Thanksgiving living books have been favorites around our house for years.
+These Thanksgiving and gratitude living books have been favorites around our house for years.

 Some help explain the history of our Thanksgiving celebration, while others are just sweet stories with a Thanksgiving theme.
 And, yet others really have nothing to do with Thanksgiving, in particular, but focus in on a spirit of gratitude that’s such an important character trait for our children to posses.